 In the genre of film Ms. Hill was chosen by legendary film composer Jerry Goldsmith to record the title track “The Mission” which opens Paramount’s Blockbuster film The Sum of All Fears.
 Ms. Hill’s performance of “The Mission” was recently chosen to be part of Paramount Studio’s newly released 90th Anniversary Favorite Soundtrack Compilation CD.
 Other media credits include solos on the soundtracks of the feature film “Red Dirt” and the Sci-Fi Series “Seven Days to Midnight”, most recently she is heavily featured on the soundtrack of the short film "God don't like Ugly", by Grammy winning producer Adreo Heard which examines interracial marriage in the south during the 1960s.

-Career Highlights include: Rosalba in Daniel Catan’s Florencia en al Amazonas with The Los Angeles Opera, Mimi (student matinee) in La Bohéme with The Los Angeles Opera, Violetta in La Traviata with Dayton Opera, Rosalba with Cincinnati Opera, Nedda in Pagliacci with Opera Sacramento, Leila in Pearl Fishers with FM Opera, Aida with Baltimore Concert Opera, Countess in Le nozze di Figaro with Opera Southwest, Roberta in An American Tragedy by Tobias Picker (West Coast Premiere), Nedda in Pagliacci with Opera Sacramento, Aida with The Baltimore Concert Opera, New Orleans Suite By William H. Curry with The North Carolina Symphony, Mozart’s Great Mass in C with The Pasadena Symphony, Les Chants D’Auvergne with The Naples Philharmonic, Mahler 4 with The Florida Philharmonic, Mozart Requiem with Northwest Sinfonietta, Mr. Tambourine Man by John Corigliano with The Pasadena Symphony, Maria in West Side Story with the Lexington Philharmonic, The Holiday Organ Spectacular at Disney Hall, Beethoven 9 with The Pacific Symphony, NBC Christmas in Colorado with Gavin MacLeod and the Denver Philharmonic (three years), Rodrigo’s Ausencias de Dulcinea with The Los Angeles Philharmonic and Carmina Burana with the New West Symphony.
+Career Highlights include: Rosalba in Daniel Catan’s Florencia en al Amazonas with The Los Angeles Opera, Mimi (student matinee) in La Bohéme with The Los Angeles Opera, Violetta in La Traviata with Dayton Opera, Rosalba with Cincinnati Opera, Leila in Pearl Fishers with FM Opera, Aida with Baltimore Concert Opera, Countess in Le nozze di Figaro with Opera Southwest, Roberta in An American Tragedy by Tobias Picker (West Coast Premiere), Nedda in Pagliacci with Opera Sacramento, Aida with Opera Southwest, New Orleans Suite By William H. Curry with The North Carolina Symphony, Mozart’s Great Mass in C with The Pasadena Symphony, Les Chants D’Auvergne with The Naples Philharmonic, Mahler 4 with The Florida Philharmonic, Mozart Requiem with Northwest Sinfonietta, Mr. Tambourine Man by John Corigliano with The Pasadena Symphony, Maria in West Side Story with the Lexington Philharmonic, The Holiday Organ Spectacular at Disney Hall, Beethoven 9 with The Pacific Symphony, NBC Christmas in Colorado with Gavin MacLeod and the Denver Philharmonic (three consecutive years), Rodrigo’s Ausencias de Dulcinea with The Los Angeles Philharmonic and Carmina Burana with the New West Symphony.

-Hill's 2018-19 season includes Verdi's Requiem with The Bryan Symphony in Tennessee, Llantos, a groundbreaking Flamenco opera by Adam Del Monte at the Tucson Desert Song Festival, Orfeus, a multi media retelling of the myth by Nmon Ford, Ghita in Zemlinky’s Der Zwerg at the Historic Theater at Ace Hotel in Downtown Los Angeles, and her return to Festival Opera in the title role of Carlisle Floyd’s Susannah with Festival Opera (which won two awards in San Francisco Classical Voice Best of the Bay: Best New Discovery, and third place in the Best Opera Singer category) Upcoming engagements include "Sound and Fury" with The Verdi Chorus, Laura in Der Ring des Polycrates by Erich Korngold with Numi Opera, a solo recital with Harpsichord in San Francisco, and a return to The Bryan Symphony for Mahler's 2nd Symphony.
+Hill's 2018-19 season includes Verdi's Requiem with The Bryan Symphony in Tennessee, Llantos, a groundbreaking Flamenco opera by Adam Del Monte at the Tucson Desert Song Festival, Orfeus, a multimedia retelling of the myth by Nmon Ford, Ghita in Zemlinky’s Der Zwerg at the Historic Theater at Ace Hotel in Downtown Los Angeles, and her return to Festival Opera in the title role of Carlisle Floyd’s Susannah with Festival Opera (which won two awards in San Francisco Classical Voice Best of the Bay: Best New Discovery, and third place in the Best Opera Singer category), "Sound and Fury" with The Verdi Chorus, Laura in Der Ring des Polycrates by Erich Korngold with Numi Opera, a solo recital in San Francisco.
+Hill is looking forward returning to The Bryan Symphony for Mahler's 2nd Symphony, Opera Goes to Broadway with Folsom Lake Symphony, a return to Numi Opera for more Korngold, and she has been proud to be a part of LA Opera's collaboration with USC Keck and other Healthcare partners, during the Covid-19 crisis, in a series of online concerts for patients and healthcare workers.

 Ms. Hill received her BM from Oberlin, her MM from USC, and is an Alumna of The Los Angeles Opera’s Resident Artist program.
 She is a Naxos and Sony recording artist.